Support

 How do I restore a file I deleted with DupScan?

 Open the History tab (Cmd+4).
 Find the file you want to restore and click the restore button.
 DupScan will move it back to its original location.
-This works as long as the file is still in macOS Trash (hasn't been emptied).
+This works as long as the file is still in macOS Trash.

 Does DupScan collect any data or require an account?